Dnkest/pctrl/README.md

 ## Overview

 For `POST`, `PUT`, `DELETE` requests, all data is sent and received as JSON with a Content-Type of 'application/vnd.api+json' and conform to the [JSON:API](https://jsonapi.org/) specification.
-For `GET` requests, any parameters not specified as a segment in the path can be passed as an HTTP query string parameter
+For `GET` requests, any parameters not specified as a segment in the path can be passed as an HTTP query string parameter.

-~~Rate limiting/API usage is subject to a number of throttles.~~
+Anonymous user can make `a maximum of 20 requests per minute`.

 Requests that return multiple items will be paginated to 5 items by default.
 You can specify further pages with the ?page[number]= parameter or set a custom page size up to 100 with the ?page[size] parameter.

-~~JWT stuff..~~
+~~JWT stuff..~~ (maybe on next sprint)

-swagger documentation is available at swagger/
+Swagger documentation is available at swagger/.

 ## Controls
 Below are the attributes of a control.
 All attributes are required.